A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Photosynthesis is a process by which plants and other organisms use the energy from sunlight to convert carbon dioxide and water into glucose and oxygen.
+• Photosynthesis is the process by which plants and other photosynthetic organisms use sunlight to synthesize foods from carbon dioxide and water.

-• Photosynthesis occurs in two stages: the light-dependent reactions and the Calvin cycle.
+• Photosynthesis occurs in two main stages: the light-dependent reactions and the light-independent reactions (Calvin cycle).

-• Photosynthesis is an essential process for life on Earth, as it provides the oxygen we breathe and the food we eat.
+• Photosynthesis is essential for life on Earth, providing the oxygen we breathe and the base of most food chains.

 Photosynthesis: Phototrophic Metabolism Experiment